Sail Greece Voyagers,

 We suggest that you arrive in Athens a day or three early to explore some ancient history and architecture and wonderful taverna food!
 Our tour picks up from Athens Saturday morning, June 1, 10am departure from the Electra Metropolis Hotel.
 With some cool stops, we arrive at the boats early evening.
 Click for Tour Info.
 Boarding is by 5pm.
 Boats may leave dock as early as sunrise June 2 – be aboard or you’ll have a fun ferry trip ahead of you :).

 Flying out.
 June 8, 9am, the boats will be back at the dock in Lavrion.
 The ATH airport is about a half hour from Lavrion.
 Leave plenty of time, be in a cab at least 3 hours prior.
 There will be others headed that way, we can group up if you like.
 If you are attending our Cruise Netherlands, the airport code is AMS.
-We’ll have at least a day in between.
-That announcement coming soon.
+Cruise Netherlands starts June 10.

 We’re traveling to Europe, do consider arriving early for adjusting to the time change, or staying after our Adventure.
 As long as you’ve come this far, you might see more of Greece, or add another European destination.
 Greecetaxi.gr offers tours, we’ve used them, they’re good.

 From ATH airport to Athens.
-If your hotel does not offer a shuttle, consider our tour provider or a cab just outside.
+If your hotel does not offer a shuttle you can take a cab just outside.
 When traveling, if there is no meter, confirm the price upfront.
 Our tour provider runs taxis too, Greecetaxi.gr, “Transfers from Athens airport to Hotel in Athens/ Plaka, from 1 to 4 persons & luggage ( with a sedan / 50 euros)”.
 And they have larger vehicles.
-But if you haven’t had enough adventure and packed lite … the M3 train goes from the airport, all the way to Monastiraki Square in the cool Plaka in Athens.
+But if you haven’t had enough adventure and you’ve packed lite … the M3 train goes from the airport, all the way to Monastiraki Square in the cool Plaka area in Athens.
 It takes less than an hour.
 If your hotel is closer to Syntagma square, you can get off one stop prior.

 Hotels in Athens: